 Check out their website to learn more about the services offered, how to sign up for workshops, and what else the CTL can do to help make you a better instructor!

 Canvas is UNC Charlotte's new Learning Management System (LMS) and can be as diverse or simplistic in use as you'd like.
-Many faculty are continuing to use Moodle 2, the University's prior LMS, until the Canvas implementation becomes mandatory in Spring 2017.
-However, we encourage all new faculty to jump right into Canvas.
 Some faculty may choose to only use Canvas for posting grades and listing the semester's reading list.
 Others may opt for a more interactive set up with quizzes, videos, animations, the options go on and on.
 The Center for Teaching and Learning is available to help with any and all Canvas related questions and also have regular workshops to assist you as well.

-Starfish is an academic early alert and connect software system.
-Its primary features allow instructors to send systematic notifications to students regarding their academic progress in their courses in the form of flags, kudos, referrals, etc. Advisors are able to access and view this information to better connect with students.
-Students are able to use the system to conveniently make appointments with their advisor, instructor, and student support services such as tutoring and the University Career Center.
-Its goal is to ensure student success by identifying problems early and helping the students overcome academic challenges.
+Connect is an academic early alert and advising connect software system.
+It allows instructors to send systematic notifications to students regarding their academic progress in their courses referred to as flags, kudos, and referrals.
+Academic advisors are able to access this information to better connect with students, and use the system for maintaining advising notes.
+Students use the online system to conveniently make appointments with their academic advisor, instructor, and student support services such as tutoring and career advising.

-Check out the University Advising Center's website for more information about Starfish, upcoming trainings, and a getting started guide.
+Check out the University Advising Center's website for more information about Connect, upcoming trainings, and a getting started guide.

 The Atkins Library offers an incredible amount and variety of resources to assist both you and your students.
 Here is a brief overview of their services: